tarantool/doc/doc/reference/reference_lua/box_tuple.rst

         of an error the tuple is left intact, but an error message is printed.
 Only client errors are ignored, such as a bad field type, or wrong field index/name.
-System errors, such as OOM, are not ignored and raised just like with normal ``update()``.
-Note, that only bad operations are ignored.
+System errors, such as OOM, are not ignored and raised just like with a normal ``update()``.
+Note that only bad operations are ignored.
 All correct operations are applied.

-        :param string  operator: operation type represented in string (e.g.
+        :param string  operator: operation type represented as a string (e.g.
                                  '``=``' for 'assign new value')
-        :param number  field_no: what field the operation will apply to.
+        :param number  field_no: the field to which the operation will be applied.
 The field number can be negative, meaning the position from the end of tuple.
                                  (#tuple + negative field number + 1)
-        :param lua_value  value: what value will be applied
+        :param lua_value  value: the value which will be applied

         :return: new tuple
         :rtype:  tuple

-        See how in the next example one operation is applied, and one is not.
+        See the following example where one operation is applied, and one is not.

         .. code-block:: tarantoolsession